egjergo/egjergo.github.io/_pages/about.md

 <div>
 <p  align="justify">
 I continued conducting research at ANL until the start of my graduate studies at the <a href="https://df.units.it/en" target="_blank">University of Trieste</a>, where I lead the development of a dust evolution code within zoom-in cosmological simulations of galaxy clusters.
 I earned a Ph.D. in Physics in Spring 2019.
 In Fall 2019 I joined the newly-established Astronomy group at <a href="http://202.114.78.174/astro/index.php" target="_blank">Wuhan University</a>.
 Here I designed and developed <a href="https://github.com/egjergo/GalCEM" target="_blank">GalCEM</a>, a detailed isotopic galactic chemical evolution code.
-In 2022 I began my second postdoc at <a href='https://www.nju.edu.cn/EN/7f/73/c7136a163699/page.htm' target='_blank'>Nanjing University</a>.
+In 2022 I began my second postdoc at <a href='https://www.nju.edu.cn/EN/7f/73/c7136a163699/page.htm' target='_blank'>Nanjing University</a>, where I investigated the variability of the initial mass function of stars and mechanisms that regulate star formation.
 </p>
 </div>